complexphoton/MESTI.m/mumps/README.md

 1. [Linux cluster](./linux/make.inc)
 2. [MacOS](./masOS/make.inc)

-Here we also note that original <code>mumpsmex.c</code> could cause segfault for large systems.
-This comes from two lines in that file that try to modify the ordering.
-The users may want to replace original <code>mumpsmex.c</code> with the modified <code>mumpsmex.c</code>.
+For large systems the MATLAB interface could cause segfault.
+We suggest replacing the original <code>mumpsmex.c</code> with the modified file here.
+The modified interface will disable the scaling array functionality of MUMPS, which is not used in MESTI.
+Please refer to MUMPS user guide if you plan to use MUMPS for other packages.
 The modified <code>mumpsmex.c</code> can be found in the following link.

 [mumpsmex.c](mumpsmex.c)

-After modifying make.inc and having modified <code>mumpsmex.c</code>, preload MATLAB, and then type
+After modifying make.inc and replacing <code>mumpsmex.c</code>, preload MATLAB, and then type

 <code>make</code>